What is Med Peds?

 - Patient Population: Is it a diverse population?
 Will you get exposure to the patient population you plan to work with?

 There is no one factor that will determine which program is best for you.
-After evaluating what is most important to you, much of it will come down to the general feeling you had on your interview day.
+After evaluating what is most important to you, which comes with time throughout the interview process, much of it will come down to the general feeling you had on your interview day.

 Enjoy the process and good luck!